-RSM has been appointed by the OAG for the financial year ending 30 June 2020.
+RSM was appointed by the OAG commencing the financial year ending 30 June 2020.
+The initial term of the audit contract is 3 years commencing 30 June 2020.
 RSM's services will be conducted under the overall direction of the Auditor General, who will retain responsibility for forming an audit opinion and issuing an audit report to the Town.
 The contract requires RSM to use its audit approach and methodology.